bukovyn/tornapi/README.md

 ### How it works

-This can be seen at the `/` endpoint but for a general idea the API supports the `GET, POST, PUT, DELETE` methods through the content in the request body which must be in the form of  `content-type:application/json`
+This can be seen at the `/` endpoint but for a general idea, the API supports the `GET, POST, PUT, DELETE` methods through the content in the request body which must be in the form of  `content-type:application/json`

 <p align="center">
   <img src="https://github.com/bukovyn/tornapi/blob/master/static/img/index.png" alt="index">